ec-jrc/citsci-explorer/README.md

 # Welcome to the Citizen Science Project Explorer!

-The Citizen Science Project Explorer (CitSci-X) is an exercise to provide an integrated view of existing citizen projects, and to derive statistical data from them.
+The Citizen Science Project Explorer (CitSci-X) is an exercise to provide an integrated view of existing citizen science projects, and to derive statistical data from them.

 Project records are collected from voluntarily contributed data sources (e.g., surveys, catalogs, datasets, etc.), which are harmonised into a common data schema - nothing complicated, just a flat list of attributes, as the name and description of the project, the geographic area covered, its social and policy uptake - if any.